As a volunteer for DVGRR, we ask that you:

 The heaviest activity for this team is often two to three days before the event.
 If you are a good organizer and/or persuasive when it comes to asking for donations, serving on the Gala team may be a great fit for you!

 At Golden Gateway, our dogs get plenty of exercise and human interaction.
-This factors into improving their socialization skills and getting them into their forever homes quickly and successfully.
+This factors into improving their socialization skills and getting them into their adoptive homes quickly and successfully.
 We rely on our Dog Walking Team to help with this important part of daily life at Golden Gateway.
-Every day, our dog walkers take dogs on a stroll around the Golden Gateway campus.
-The designated perimeter path is about two miles long.
+Every day, our dog walkers take dogs on a stroll around the perimeter of the Golden Gateway campus.

 Dog walking shifts are seven days a week: